Palestina Canton: SWOT analysis

-Palestina Agricultural GDP
+Agricultural GDP

-Rice production together with piling and mango and cacao exportation is the most important economic activity in the Agricultural Industry, with 55% of the total GDP.
+Rice production together with piling and mango and cacao exportation is the most important economic activity in the agricultural industry, with 55% of the total GDP.

-Social Developments
+Social developments

 Palestina Canton is located within the Rice Route, also described as the Montubia path.
 The Montubia culture is central to the canto due to the settlement of Montubios in the area.
 They are known for their music, dances, stories, clothing, and gastronomy.
 Besides, they are excellent horse riders, a unique identity of the citizens.

-Culture and Traditions
+Culture and traditions

 Montubio Rodeo

 The Montubio Rodeo is one of the main attractions across the area.
 One of the key activities is the taming of horses.

 In the festivity of “Columbus Day”, celebrated on October 12, each neighborhood competes in rodeos within their ranches and nominates their candidates for the queen.
 Later that day, of all the candidates chosen in each neighborhood, they finally choose the Queen of Queens and lead a parade in Vicente Piedrahita Street.